jakub-m/no-docker/post.markdown

 cgroup2 on /sys/fs/cgroup type cgroup2 (rw,nosuid,nodev,noexec,relatime,nsdelegate,memory_recursiveprot)
 ```

-["memory.max"][ref_memory_controller] is a memory hard limit in memory controller.
+["memory.max"][ref_memory_controller] is a memory hard limit in the memory controller.
 Passing the hard limit causes OOM when memory usage cannot be reduced (more about it in a while).

 [ref_memory_controller]:https://facebookmicrosites.github.io/cgroup2/docs/memory-controller.html